 The way the app works is simple: Nude’s proprietary AI technology regularly scans through a phone’s camera roll, and will detect the presence of any sensitive material the user may not want at risk.
 This is achieved through some very clever machine learning: Chiu and Chen built a software that’s capable of scraping nudity-heavy websites (PornHub being a major go-to) for representative images of the naked human body.
 To date, 30 million images have been amassed as reference points, and the Nude AI is getting savvier by the day.

 The AI will automatically import the highlighted files to the Nude app and then delete them from both the phone’s photo reel and, critically, iCloud.
 In fact, none of the materials in question will ever be sent to Nude itself, as all analysis and storage is done locally on the phone — so users can rest at ease knowing that their sexy fun will remain private and unspoiled.

-After promoting the app at a 2017 TechCrunch Disrupt conference, Chiu and Chen received constant enquires about their creation.
-"Everyone said, 'Oh, I don't have nudes - but can you tell me more?'"
+After promoting the app at a 2017 TechCrunch Disrupt conference, Chiu and Chen received constant — and telling — inquiries about their creation.
+“Everyone said, ‘Oh, I don’t have nudes – but can you tell me more?'”
 Chiu told The Verge.
-"Everyone's like, 'Oh man, I need this.'"
+“Everyone’s like, ‘Oh man, I need this.'”

 Nude markets itself as the “sexiest app ever,” and it’s hardly a stretch to see why.
 Its presence on the app store means the rate at which racy pictures are getting traded is about to heat up exponentially, and with this clever AI providing so much peace of mind to its users, we can welcome in this new era of worry-free selfies with a smile.
 As Chen says, “Under the surface, we’re all human beings.”
 And human beings love to love nudes.